mryap/mryap.github.io/_posts/2018-12-29-online-jupyter-notebook.md

 <script src="https://gist.github.com/mryap/cdb190c307bfb564ef87da8ff78d502d.js"></script>

 One of the creeds is not to build your own data science infrastructure, RMOTR Notebooks could be an options for you.
-Unlike Kaggle Kernel. it offers a familiar Jupyter Notebook interface.